Hitting time: Début theorem

-The hitting time of a set F is also known as the début of F. The Début theorem says that the hitting time of a measurable set F, for a progressively measurable process, is a stopping time.
+The hitting time of a set F is also known as the début of F. The Début theorem says that the hitting time of a measurable set F, for a progressively measurable process with respect to a right continuous and complete filtration, is a stopping time.
 Progressively measurable processes include, in particular, all right and left-continuous adapted processes.

 The proof that the début is measurable is rather involved and involves properties of analytic sets.
 The theorem requires the underlying probability space to be complete or, at least, universally complete.

 The converse of the Début theorem states that every stopping time defined with respect to a filtration over a real-valued time index can be represented by a hitting time.
 In particular, for essentially any such stopping time there exists an adapted, non-increasing process with càdlàg (RCLL) paths that takes the values 0 and 1 only, such that the hitting time of the set {0} by this process is the considered stopping time.
 The proof is very simple.